shaobaojie/laravel_rabbit_mq/README.md

 ####Installation

 Require this package in your composer.json and run composer update (IMPORTANT!
-DO NOT USE "dev-master"):
+DO NOT USE "dev-master"):-

 	"queue-rabbitmq/laravel-queue-rabbitmq": "5.2"